nfrechette/acl-ue4-plugin/Docs/decompression_performance.md

 ### Generate the graph

 Once the CSV files are clean, it is time to transform them into our final graph.
-UE4 conveniently packages a tool that can parse the profiling CSV files and generates SVG graphs: `CSVToSVG`.
+UE conveniently packages a tool that can parse the profiling CSV files and generates SVG graphs: `CSVToSVG`.

 It is located here: `...\Engine\Binaries\DotNET\CsvTools`.